Backorder and Non-Orderable Items in Spring and Sale-a-Bration Catalogs

 First week of Demonstrator Preorder (Demonstrator SAB redemption): 10,000 or 25% of initial order

 In response, Stampin’ Up! ordered 10,000 additional ribbon packs that first week of December.
 Stampin’ Up! continued to monitor the trend and attempted to place another order; however, they were advised by the vendor that they would not be able to place another order, as between the lead time and the Chinese New Year, a partial shipment of the ribbon would arrive to Stampin’ Up! around March 28 (3 days before the end of Sale-A-Bration – and that is with spending air freight shipment to receive it quicker) and the balance of the shipment arriving after Sale-A-Bration.
 Therefore, the 10,000 additional ribbon packs ordered the first week of December which is arriving from the vendor will go to fulfill current backorders.
 Stampin’ Up! saw and reacted quickly; however, since ribbon is sourced from China, there is a 90- to 120-day lead time for fulfillment.
+This product is no longer orderable.

 Butterfly Punch